yqi19/InternProject22summer/README.md

 ## set up environment
-intial environment, please see `environment.yaml`, but the libariries are too many you can also install environment by doing:
+for detailed environment, please see `environment.yaml`, but the libraries are too many

+you can also install environment by doing:
 ```python
 conda create -n pvt python=3.8 -y